idvorkin/idvorkin.github.io/_posts/2015-11-25-search-inside-yourself.md

 - About Self Regulation
   - Self-Control: Disruptive emotions under control
   - Trustworthiness: Maintain honesty and integrity
-  - Concsientiousness: Responsibilty for personal performance
+  - Conscientiousness: Responsibility for personal performance
-  - Adapatiblity: Flexibility in handling change
+  - Adaptability: Flexibility in handling change
   - Innovation: Being comfortable with novel ideas
-- NOT Avoiding or Surpressing Emotions
+- NOT Avoiding or Suppressing Emotions
   - It's about being skillful with emotions.
   - Anger vs Indignation, anger powerless, but indignation a source of calm power.
   - Negative emotions are at time appropriate, like for feeling empathy.